Aliases for TRPM1 Gene

 GeneCards Summary for TRPM1 Gene

 TRPM1 (Transient Receptor Potential Cation Channel, Subfamily M, Member 1) is a Protein Coding gene.
-Diseases associated with TRPM1 include melanoma metastasis and night blindness, congenital stationary , 1c, autosomal recessive.
+Diseases associated with TRPM1 include night blindness, congenital stationary , 1c, autosomal recessive and melanoma metastasis.
 Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include calcium channel activity.
 An important paralog of this gene is TRPM8.

 UniProtKB/Swiss-Prot Summary for TRPM1 Gene